pynetscript/reality/README.md

 # tools.py

 - tools.py is going to be imported on our main script (cmdrunner.py).
 - This way we have a cleaner main script.
-- Colorama.
-- Getpass

 - Function (get_input)
     - Get input that is both Py2 and Py3 compatible
 - Function (get_credentials)
     - Prompts for username
-    - Prompts for password twice
+    - Prompts for password twice but doesn't show it on screen (getpass)
         - If passwords match each other the script will continue to run
         - If password don't match each other you will get an error message `>> Passwords do not match.
 Try again. ` but the script will continue to run.
 Use Ctrl + C to cancel the script and run it again.